Proxy Voting Policies and Procedures

 Material conflicts of interest are identified by the Proxy Groups based upon analyses of client, distributor, broker dealer and vendor lists, information periodically gathered from directors and officers, and information derived from other sources, including public filings.
 The Proxy Groups gather and analyzes this information on a best efforts basis, as much of this information is provided directly by individuals and groups other than the Proxy Groups, and the Proxy Groups rely on the accuracy of the information it receives from such parties.

-In situations where a material conflict of interest is identified between FTCI or one of its affiliates and an issuer, the Proxy Groups may defer to the voting recommendation of ISS, Glass Lewis, or those of another independent third party provider of proxy services or send the proxy directly to the relevant Advisory Clients with FTCI’s recommendation regarding the vote for approval.
+In situations where a material conflict of interest is identified between FTCI or one of its affiliates and an issuer, the Proxy Groups may vote consistent with the voting recommendation of a Proxy Service or send the proxy directly to the relevant Advisory Clients with FTCI’s recommendation regarding the vote for approval.

-Where the Proxy Groups refer a matter to an Advisory Client, it may rely upon the instructions of a representative of the Advisory Client, such as the board of directors or trustees, a committee of the board, or an appointed delegate in the case of a U. S. registered mutual fund, the conducting officer in the case of an open-ended collective investment scheme formed as a Société d'investissement à capital variable (SICAV), the Independent Review Committee for Canadian investment funds, or a plan administrator in the case of an employee benefit plan.
+Where the Proxy Groups refer a matter to an Advisory Client, it may rely upon the instructions of a representative of the Advisory Client, such as the board of directors or trustees, a committee of the board, or an appointed delegate in the case of a U. S. registered investment company, , a conducting officer in the case of a fund that has appointed FTIS S.à.r.l as its Management Company, the Independent Review Committee for Canadian investment funds, or a plan administrator in the case of an employee benefit plan.
 The Proxy Groups may determine to vote all shares held by Advisory Clients of FTCI and affiliated Investment Managers in accordance with the instructions of one or more of the Advisory Clients.

 FTCI may also decide whether to vote proxies for securities deemed to present conflicts of interest that are sold following a record date, but before a shareholder meeting date.
 FTCI may consider various factors in deciding whether to vote such proxies, including FTCI’s long-term view of the issuer’s securities for investment, or it may defer the decision to vote to the applicable Advisory Client.
 FTCI also may be unable to vote, or choose not to vote, a proxy for securities deemed to present a conflict of interest for any of the reasons outlined in the first paragraph of the section of these policies entitled “Proxy Procedures.”

-Where a material conflict of interest has been identified, but the items on which FTCI’s vote recommendations differ from Glass Lewis, ISS, or another independent third party provider of proxy services relate specifically to (1) shareholder proposals regarding social or environmental issues, (2) “Other Business” without describing the matters that might be considered, or (3) items FTCI wishes to vote in opposition to the recommendations of an issuer’s management, the Proxy Groups may defer to the vote recommendations of FTCI rather than sending the proxy directly to the relevant Advisory Clients for approval.
+Where a material conflict of interest has been identified, but the items on which FTCI’s vote recommendations differ from a Proxy Service relate specifically to (1) shareholder proposals regarding social or environmental issues, (2) “Other Business” without describing the matters that might be considered, or (3) items FTCI wishes to vote in opposition to the recommendations of an issuer’s management, the Proxy Groups may defer to the vote recommendations of FTCI rather than sending the proxy directly to the relevant Advisory Clients for approval.

 To avoid certain potential conflicts of interest, FTCI will employ echo voting, if possible, in the following instances: (1) when a Franklin Templeton registered investment company invests in an underlying fund in reliance on any one of Sections 12(d)(1)(E), (F), or (G) of the Investment Company Act of 1940, as amended, (“1940 Act”), the rules thereunder, or pursuant to a U.S. Securities and Exchange Commission (“SEC”) exemptive order thereunder; (2) when a Franklin Templeton registered investment company invests uninvested cash in affiliated money market funds pursuant to the rules under the 1940 Act or any exemptive orders thereunder (“cash sweep arrangement”); or (3) when required pursuant to the fund’s governing documents or applicable law.
 Echo voting means that FTCI will vote the shares in the same proportion as the vote of all of the other holders of the fund’s shares.